-Back in 1978, a low-budget horror movie named Halloween crept into theaters and changed the face of horror forever.
+Back in 1978, a low-budget horror movie named Halloween crept into theaters and changed the horror world forever.
 Fright specialist John Carpenter’s freaky little flick about a faceless maniac (Michael Myers) and a heroic “final girl” Lorie Strode (Jamie Lee Curtis) captured the collective fears of a nation, spawning numerous sequels and a thousand facsimiles.
 In recent years, though, the slasher narrative has fallen into disrepair after a pair of well-intentioned but hit-or-miss reboots from director and musician Rob Zombie.

 Not long ago, Blumhouse acquired the rights to Halloween, along with Miramax (who held the property briefly in the early 90s, before the Weinsteins sold it outright to Disney).
 Soon after, Carpenter himself took to the web to announce his intentions to produce the next installment and reboot the franchise.
 His plans since appear to have changed, and instead of a reboot he’ll be working on a follow-up to his original storyline, which will be directed and written by David Gordon Green (Stronger) and co-written by Danny McBride (Alien: Covenant).
 The next round also appears to disregard all of its predecessors, with the exception of the original movie and its sequel – the creatively named Halloween II (1981).